nouhailafellahi/nouhailafellahi/README.md

   Some things I do because they're needed or they make sense.
 Other things I build because a voice deep in the abyss that is my soul ushers me to undertake the challenge.

   <img  width="50%" text-align="center" alt="tamara" src="https://github.com/user-attachments/assets/d92b321f-aa87-4436-b046-5c1b73a7a147" />
+### ls ~/toolbox

 ### $ jobs -s
-Previous 'things' I've worked on include, but are not limited to, a library management system in C++ and Qt, a GUI replica of Conway's Game of Life in GoLang, and a few web pages for various reasons LOL
+Previous 'things' I've worked on include, but are not limited to, a library management system in C++ and Qt, a GUI replica of Conway's Game of Life in GoLang, implementing a network-wide ad-blocker, a self-hosted media ecosystem which included a music, streaming, and miscellaneous media server, and a few web pages for various reasons LOL

 ### ↳ Ask me about
   My desktop Sway setup 😏